movementlabsxyz/MIP/MIP/mip-19/README.md

 This MIP describes what the different types of fees are, and how the transaction fees can be computed.

 ## Scope of this MIP

 This MIP applies to costs/fees **related to executing Move bytecode**.

 > [!WARNING]
 > It does not cover the extended future framework where EVM bytecode can be executed on a Movement chain.

-Althought the costs (in terms of resources consumption) are expressed in gas units when executing Move and EVM bytecode, the gas units are **not comparable**, e.g. the minimum gas for an EVM transaction is 21000 gas units, whereas for Move-Aptos it is 700 gas units.
+Although the costs (in terms of resources consumption) are expressed in gas units when executing Move and EVM bytecode, the gas units are **not comparable**, e.g. the minimum gas for an EVM transaction is 21000 gas units, whereas for Move-Aptos it is 700 gas units.
 As a result designing a fee mechanism for Movement chains that support Move and EVM bytecodes will require some careful adjustments and analysis of the different fee structures (Move and EVM).

 > [!WARNING]
 > This MIP does not cover _staking_ (and slashing and rewards) for validators.